mukeshcodeshere/SpreadRepoOnly/README.md

-# 🛢️ Project Spartan – Installation Guide
+# 🛢️ Project Spartan (Spread Analyzer Only) – Installation Guide

 This guide will walk you through setting up and running **Project Spartan** step-by-step.